-Table 31: Proposed Mitigation & Enhancement Measures identified through the SA

-PROPOSED MITIGATION & ENHANCEMENT FOR IDENTIFIED CUMULATIVE EFFECTS Employment Opportunities ?
+Table 31: Proposed Mitigation & Enhancement Measures identified through the SA τορις 🕈 PROPOSED MITIGATION & ENHANCEMENT FOR IDENTIFIED CUMULATIVE EFFECTS ?
 Cumulative effect identified: Unknown The uncertainties of Brexit may erode private sector investor confidence and compromise future economic development opportunities leading to reduced inclusive employment creation.
-Potential currency fluctuations due to Brexit may deter or reduce tourism numbers; and the levels of predicted out-of-state expenditure may not be achieved to meet the Belfast target.
-Proposed Mitigation: The council has established a Brexit Standing Committee to monitor and mitigate potential impact of leaving the EU.
-The council is also preparing a case for a City Region City Deal to secure potential funding for critical infrastructure that would help to promote economic development and build investor confidence.
-Future growth in tourism will require the availability of more people with the requisite skills, and investment in skills for • Puttile growth in tourist will require the availability of more people with the requisite skills, and investment in skills for employment in the tourist industry will form a key element of the Belfast Region City Deal strategy to achieve inclusive growth.
-Economic Development ?
-Cumulative effect identified: Unknown The uncertainties of Brexit may erode private sector investor confidence and compromise future economic development opportunities, leading to reduced business creation and foreign direct investment.
-The proposed Belfast Transportation Plan (Department for Infrastructure) may not adequately plan for sustainable travel or mitigate the potential increase in private car commuting resulting from the LDP's proposed economic growth levels.
-Demand for parking spaces may increase, which could subsequently erode available land required for economic growth.
-Greenhouse gas emissions may also increase; compromising the city's ability to mitigate climate change and air pollution, which would have negative health impacts.
-The lack of an Executive to make strategic economic decisions may restrict our ability to deliver objectives and targets of both the LDP and Belfast Agenda.
+Potential currency fluctuations due to Brexit may deter reduce tourism numbers; and the levels of predicted out-of-state expenditure may not be achieved to meet the Belfast ta ror Employment Opportunities posed Mitigation: The council has established a Brexit Standing Committee to monitor and mitigate potential impact of leaving the EU.
+The council is also preparing a case for a City Region City Deal to secure potential funding for critical infrastructure that whelp to promote economic development and build investor confidence. would Future growth in tourism will require the availability of more people with the requisite skills, and investment in skills for employment in the tourist industry will form a key element of the Belfast Region City Deal strategy to achieve inclusive g rowth.
+Economic Development Cumulative effect identified: Unknown The uncertainties of Brexit may erode private sector investor confidence and compromise future economic development opportunities, leading to reduced business creation and foreign direct investment.
+The proposed Belfast Transportation Plan (Department for Infrastructure) may not adequately plan for sustainable travel mitigate the potential increase in private car commuting resulting from the LDP's proposed economic growth levels.
+Dee parking spaces may increase, which could subsequently erode available land required for economic growth.
+Greenhouse emissions may also increase; compromising the city's ability to mitigate climate change and air pollution, which would have negative health impacts.
+The lack of an Executive to make strategic economic decisions may restrict our ability to deliver objectives and targets of or mand for e gas ave LDP and Belfast Agenda. posed Mitigation:

-TOPIC 🕈 PROPOSED MITIGATION & ENHANCEMENT FOR IDENTIFIED CUMULATIVE EFFECTS Proposed Mitigation: The Brexit Standing Committee will monitor and mitigate potential impact of leaving the EU.
+ΤΟΡΙΣ 🕇 PROPOSED MITIGATION & ENHANCEMENT FOR IDENTIFIED CUMULATIVE EFFECTS The Brexit Standing Committee will monitor and mitigate potential impact of leaving the EU.
 The City Region City Deal case may also secure funding for critical infrastructure to help promote economic development and build investor confidence.
-The council's ongoing monitoring of the economic impact of a lack of a functioning Executive will help to mitigate potential impact on the LDP and Belfast Agenda. - Cumulative effect identified: Minor negative Sustainable Waste Population growth will likely lead to a direct increase in waste generation.
+The council's ongoing monitoring of the economic impact of a lack of a functioning Executive will help to mitigate potential impact on the LDP and Belfast Agenda.
+Sustainable Waste Cumulative effect identified: Minor negative Population growth will likely lead to a direct increase in waste generation.
 Management Proposed Mitigation: The council is pursuing the potential of developing the growth of the Circular Economy through its Material Strategy.
 Table 32: Proposed Mitigation & Enhancement Measures for Cumulative Effects